Kim Yo Jong Revelling in Her Role as Biden’s Nemesis

 Having staked much of his prestige on North-South reconciliation, the South Korean president hoped for relations between the U.S. and North Korea to get back on “a certain track,” according to South Korea’s Yonhap news agency.

 If Yo Jong’s remarks were in immediate response to Sullivan’s comments, they also were a way to answer Sung Kim’s remark in Seoul the day before that the U.S. was ready to resume talks with the North, as Biden had promised in his White House summit with Moon in May.
-The U.S., said Sung Kim, hoped that the DPRK, Democratic People’s Republic of Korea, would “respond positively to our outreach and our offer to meet anywhere, anytime without preconditions.”
+Biden at the summit sought to advance a fresh approach after the failure of both “strategic patience” as practiced during the presidency of Barack Obama, while Biden was vice president, and then Trump’s three meetings with Kim in 2018 and 2019 that got nowhere on denuclearization despite a blizzard of publicity.

 A major stumbling block may be the decision on whether the U.S. and South Korea stage annual military exercises this summer while sticking to demands that North Korea give up its nuclear program, which Kim Jong Un has no intention of doing.
 North Korea is also demanding the U.S. get rid of onerous sanctions imposed after its nuclear and long-range missile tests, last conducted in 2017.